 Mr. and Mrs. W. Taylor and Mrs. J. A. Conkey have been announced as the accumulative bridge winners for the last term at the King Bridge Studio.

-Prizes are awarded to each

-duplicate bridge winner, as well as to the United States Bridge Association.
+Prizes are awarded to each duplicate bridge winner, as well as City Master Point Certificates given by the United States Bridge Association.
 Contestants who play five out of eight games during the term are eligible to win the accumulative prize.